Auburn vs. Iowa Predictions & Picks - NCAA Tournament First Round

 Auburn Performance Insights

-- The Tigers outscore opponents by 5.6 points per game (scoring 72.7 points per game to rank 155th in college basketball while allowing 67.1 per contest to rank 90th in college basketball) and have a +181 scoring differential overall.
+- The Tigers have a +181 scoring differential, topping opponents by 5.6 points per game.
+They're putting up 72.7 points per game to rank 155th in college basketball and are giving up 67.1 per outing to rank 90th in college basketball.

-- Auburn pulls down 32.8 rebounds per game (112th in college basketball) compared to the 31.8 of its opponents.
+- Auburn records 32.8 rebounds per game (112th in college basketball) compared to the 31.8 of its opponents.

-- Auburn hits 6.5 three-pointers per game (278th in college basketball), while its opponents have made 5.6 on average.
+- Auburn knocks down 6.5 three-pointers per game (278th in college basketball) compared to its opponents' 5.6.
+It shoots 31.4% from deep while its opponents hit 28.8% from long range.

 - The Tigers rank 204th in college basketball by averaging 92.8 points per 100 possessions on offense, and defensively are 44th in college basketball, allowing 85.6 points per 100 possessions.